zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -ingress-class <string>

 	A class of the Ingress controller.
-The Ingress controller only processes Ingress resources that belong to its class (in other words, have the annotation "kubernetes.io/ingress.class").
+The Ingress controller only processes Ingress resources that belong to its class (i.e. have the annotation "kubernetes.io/ingress.class" or the "ingressClassName" field in VirtualServer/VirtualServerRoute").
 	Additionally, the Ingress controller processes Ingress resources that do not have that annotation, which can be disabled by setting the :option:`-use-ingress-class-only` flag (default "nginx").

 .. option:: -ingress-template-path <string>